 Judging Will be accomplished by official judges.

-Prizes - WRFsIsG.
+Prizes - All podium riders are qualified for the Völkl World Rookie Finals 2015 in Ischgl.
+The best male and female riders are invited for free to Ischgl (maybe a Grom will be the best rider on the event).

 - Goodie bag from Oslo Winter Festival Sponsors.

 Park shaping Oslo Vinterpark crew.